Best Time to Visit Banff, Canada: When to Go & Weather Guide

 Summer in Banff falls between July and August.

 With spring disappearing in the rearview mirror, summer in Banff sees another surge in temperatures.
-Daytime average highs climb as high as 24ºC in the months of July and August.
+Daytime average highs climb as high as 24°C in the months of July and August.

 Summer

-The summer is tourism high season and sees the town at its most crowded.
-Summer is the best time of year for tackling some of the best hiking trails in Banff.
+The summer is high tourism season and sees the town at its most crowded.
+Summer is the ideal time of year to tackle some of the best hiking trails in Banff.

-It’s also the only season where you’ll be able to dazzle at the stunning glacial mountain lakes of Banff National Park (including Peyto Lake, and Lake Louise) in their full technicolour glory as July to September are the only months they aren’t covered in ice!
+Summer is also the only season where you’ll be able to dazzle at the stunning glacial mountain lakes of Banff National Park (including Peyto Lake, Moraine Lake, and Lake Louise) in their full technicolour glory, as July to September are the only months they aren’t covered in ice!

-If you decide to visit Banff in summer and want to stay at one of the best Banff hotels (especially in the centre of town), you’ll need to book your accommodations well ahead of time.
+If you decide to visit in summer and want to stay at one of the most popular Banff hotels (especially in the centre of town), you’ll need to book your accommodations well ahead of time.

 Summer festivals & events